-Analysis: UW head coach Jimmy Lake didn’t see Saturday’s loss to Montana coming — and that’s the problem
+Analysis: UW coach Jimmy Lake didn’t see Saturday’s loss to Montana coming — and that’s the problem

 “In turn, what you guys don’t see is he gets us in good plays.
 We call a bad play into a front that we don’t want to go into, or a coverage or blitz, and he gets us out of that play and gets us into a really successful play.
 It turns into a touchdown.
 It turns into a 20-yard gain.
 Those are the things you can’t see obviously from the naked eye.
 But what you guys did see was an accurate thrower, a quarterback making really good decisions and getting it to the open player and not forcing it.”

-Except, we didn’t see any of that on Saturday.
+Except, we didn’t see any of that Saturday.

-On Saturday, we saw a second-year starter who appeared uncomfortable under pressure, who ran an offense with zero rhythm and even fewer answers.
+We saw a second-year starter who appeared uncomfortable under pressure, who ran an offense with zero rhythm and even fewer answers.
 He completed 27 of 46 passes for 226 yards, but served up three interceptions — the last two coming in Montana territory.

 Of course, it isn’t Morris’ fault he wasn’t put in a position to succeed.
-Throughout spring and summer practices open to the media, he worked almost exclusively in scrimmage drills with wide receiver starters Bynum, Odunze and McMillan — each of whom were unavailable on Saturday.
+Throughout spring and summer practices open to the media, he worked almost exclusively in scrimmage drills with wide receiver starters Bynum, Odunze and McMillan — each of whom were unavailable Saturday.

 If it looked like Morris had little chemistry with Washington’s available wideouts, well, there’s probably a reason for that.